Background image

 “I stopped calling myself an athlete for a bit.
 I just wanted to be a 22-year-old girl.
 Just a normal girl.
 I needed to step back and prioritise myself.”

-She still maintained fitness doing gym work, pilates and boxing.
+She still maintained fitness doing gym work, Pilates and boxing.
 Craig Mottram, coach of the newly formed On Athletics Club in Melbourne maintained contact and eventually Oboya returned to athletics.

 “For me right now I look back on it, it was the best thing I ever did.
 I feel fresher and more motivated, like I have found myself again,” Oboya said.